MONO MEALS

 12. Lobster

 For example, bears will eat fish, and bears will also eat honey, but a bear will never catch a fish and dip it into honey before eating it.
-(When bears find honey they will simply feast on honey, and during the time of the year when the salmon run upstream, bears will simply feast on salmon.)
+(When bears find honey, they will simply feast on honey, and during the short time of the year when the salmon run upstream, bears will simply feast on salmon.)

 4. IT WILL BE A LOT HARDER TO OVEREAT